cedrickchee/chatgpt-universe/README.md

 - [New AI classifier for indicating AI-written text](https://openai.com/blog/new-ai-classifier-for-indicating-ai-written-text/) by OpenAI. [[try the classifier](https://platform.openai.com/ai-text-classifier)]
     - Results: correctly flags AI-generated text 26% of the time, incorrectly flags human-generated text 9% of the time.
 - [Not by AI](https://notbyai.fyi/) - Your AI-free content deserves a dadge.

+### Security

+- [More than you've asked for: A Comprehensive Analysis of Novel Prompt Injection Threats to Application-Integrated Large Language Models (paper)](https://arxiv.org/abs/2302.12173) by Kai Greshake et al., 2023 - Indirect prompt injection turn Bing Chat into a data pirate.
+By modifying a website that Bing Chat reads alongside a user, the chatbot is able to have its goals modified by that website, unbeknownst to the user. [[demo](https://greshake.github.io/), code: [greshake/llm-security](https://github.com/greshake/llm-security)]

 ## LMOps